librato/api-docs/README.md

 You can now see the docs at <http://localhost:4567>.

-*Note: if you're using the Docker setup on OSX, the docs will be availalable at the output of `boot2docker ip` instead of `localhost:4567`.*
+*Note: if you're using the Docker setup on OSX, the docs may be availalable at the output of `local.docker:4567` instead of `localhost:4567`.*

 ### Editing the Docs